parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 `Ascent documentation <https://ascent.readthedocs.io/en/latest/Actions/index.html>`__ for a complete list of options.

 Parthenon currently only publishes cell-centered variables to Ascent.
-Moreover, the published name of the field is
+Moreover, the published name of the field always starts with the base name (to avoid name clashes between multiple fields that may have the same [component] labels).

-* for scalars and vectors/tensors with only a single component, the variable name itself (or the component label if provided)
+If component label(s) are provided, they will be added as a suffix, e.g,.
+``basename_component-label`` for all variable types (even scalars).
-* for vectors/tensors with more than one component, the variable name followed by
+Otherwise, an integer index is added for vectors/tensors with more than one component, i.e., vectors/tensors with a single component and without component labels will not contain a suffix.

-  * ``_#`` with ``#`` being the (flattened) component index, if no component labels have been defined, or
-  * ``_component-label``, if components labels are given.

 The definition of component labels for variables is typically done by downstream codes so that the downstream documention should be consulted for more specific information.